robertnurnberg/ccdblib/Readme.md

 ## Usage

-By way of example, two small application scripts are provided.
+By way of example, three small application scripts are provided.

 * [`fens2ccdb`](#fens2ccdb) - request evaluations from ccdb for FENs stored in a file
 * [`ccdbpvpoll`](#ccdbpvpoll) - monitor a position's PV on ccdb over time
+* [`cdbbulkpv`](#cdbbulkpv) - bulk-request PVs from ccdb for positions stored in a file

 ## Installation